Cold Weather Cycling Apparel

 There’s really no secret to dressing warmly for cold weather riding.
 A little forethougth and you will be able to go out and enjoy your rides.
 Evaluate your choices after your ride and you can adjust what you wear and make the next ride even more enjoyable.

 A good website for getting good cycling wear at very reasonable prices is ttdeal on eBay.
 They ship from Hong Kong.
 The jerseys and bibs that I have bought from them have been great so far.
+I’ve got a great set of bibs with a long sleeve jersey that are insulated.
+I’ve also got a set that aren’t.
+The prices at ttdeal are really great.
+Just remember it’s probably a good idea to buy a size larger than you normally wear.
+Sizes are different in Hong Kong.
 Here’s a link.

 To top this post off, here’s a You Tube video by GCN on cold weather cycling tips.
 It’s more for the avid road cyclist, if you’re a casual rider and ride a cruiser or something similar, this type of clothing not be what you’re looking for, but the tips are valid, and the narrator has a cool British accent.